 Also important when it comes to meeting demanding service level agreements (SLAs) are cloud integration and mobility capabilities alongside intelligent automation and orchestration.
 Meeting zero (or near zero) RPOs and RTOs on a finite budget is not an easy task.
 The more that the disaster recovery solution can determine the most optimal way, according to agreed-upon SLAs, to tier and to recover data will help IT to meet its commitments and its requirements to the business, without breaking the budget.
 This requires the ability to be flexible in terms of where data is stored, where it is recovered to, and how it is recovered.

-For additional discussion and insights, register for our live webinar with Veeam and NetApp “Will Your Backup Architecture Meet Tomorrow’s SLAs?
+For additional discussion and insights, watch the on demand webinar with Veeam and NetApp “Will Your Backup Architecture Meet Tomorrow’s SLAs?
 3 Steps to Make Sure!” and receive our latest White Paper “How to Design a Modern Data Protection Architecture.”